The Ethnology Institute of National Academy of Sciences of Ukraine

 Petro Chorniy (1985) - Historian, Social Anthropologist, “kandydat nauk” (Ph.D. equivalent) (2011).

-Research Fellow at the Department of Social Anthropology at the Institute of Ethnology, National Academy of Sciences of Ukraine (Lviv).
+Research Fellow at the Department of Social Anthropology of Ethnology Institute of National Academy of Sciences of Ukraine.
 During 2014-2017 he worked as analyst and researcher in the project EURA-NET (Transnational Migration in Transition:Transformative Characteristics of Temporary Mobility of People (2014-2017).